 8. Water the New Grass Seed

-How often to water grass seed depends on the weather.
 The ground needs to be consistently moist for the grass seed to germinate.
 Continue watering lightly, so the soil does not become hard or baked.
+How often to water grass seed depends on the weather.
 On hot and windy days you’ll need to water several times a day.
 If you are keeping the ground consistently moist, you should see baby grass popping up in 7-10 days.
-If you do not see any germination in 5-7 days, you may not be watering often enough so, increase your watering frequency.
+If you do not see any germination in that timeframe, you may not be watering often enough so, increase your watering frequency.

 9. When to Mow New Grass